gamemakerfp3/Popup-html-js-css/README.md

-# Popup-html-js-css
+# Popup-html

-This a basic popup made from javascript, html, and css. just to use it eneter the html in your html the js in your js and the css in your css
+This a basic popup made from javascript, html, and css. just to use it eneter the html in your html